Last Updated on by

-When it comes to the world of insulated bottles, there are two brands that reign supreme – KleanKanteen and Hydro Flask.
+When it comes to the world of insulated bottles and hydration systems, there are two brands that reign supreme – KleanKanteen Water Bottle and Hydro Flask.
 Both companies make high-quality products and have fan bases that claim their preferred company is the best.
-They both have a plethora of positive reviews which makes it tricky to decide which company to purchase from.
+They both have a plethora of positive reviews which makes it tricky to decide which company have the best insulated water bottle from.

-High quality insulated stainless steel bottles are an investment that should last for years.
-These aren’t cheap plastic bottles so it’s worth it to take the time to compare both product lines to ensure you get the right one for your situation.
+High quality insulated stainless steel bottles are anke investment that should last for years.
+These aren’t cheap plastic bottles so it’s worth it to take the time to compare both reusable bottle lines to ensure you get the right one for your situation.

-Before getting into a comparison of each brand’s strengths and weaknesses, here is a summary of bottle options, design, and features.
+Before getting into a comparison of each brand’s reusable bottle strengths and weaknesses, here is a summary of bottle options, design, and features for you to choose your best hydration insulated partner.

 Quick Update on Pricing: The Hydro Flask is available here for discounted promos for a LIMITED TIME right now.

 Going by the above information it is easy to see how similar each brand’s insulated water bottles are to one another.
-With the details out of the way, let’s get into some of the major features of these bottles and how they stack up against each other.
+With the details out of the way, let’s get into some of the major features and how each water bottle stack up against each other.

-First and foremost, ease of use needs to be addressed.
-Both KleanKanteen and Hydro Flask have insulated bottles available in a variety of sizes, as well as standard or wide mouth.
-Whether you want a small bottle for taking your hot coffee to work in the morning or a huge bottle that will keep your ice water chilled all day, you can find the right size.
+First and foremost, for a great opening, the ease of use needs to be addressed.
+Both KleanKanteen and Hydro Flask have insulated bottles, for a hot or a cold drink, available in a variety of sizes, as well as standard mouth bottle or wide mouth.
+Whether you want a small bottle to drink your hot coffee to work in the morning or a huge bottle that will keep your ice cold water chilled all day, you can find the right size.

-The standard mouth bottles are best saved for those who need a bottle that is slim since these are thinner than the wide mouth bottles.
+The standard mouth bottles are best saved for those who need a durable bottle that is slim since these are thinner than the wide mouth bottles.
 The downside of the standard mouth bottles is that they have a narrow mouth which means cleaning is more difficult.
-You also can’t put regular ice cubes in it.
+You also can’t put regular ice cubes in it to keep your drink cold.

 The wide mouth design is much more versatile.
 You can really pack in ice cubes and keep the bottle clean is much easier.
-Some people who go camping or maybe outdoor for the day will even pack their soups, stew or chilis in the larger Growler wide mouth.
-However, the wide mouth is less likely to fix in universal cup holders, backpack water bottle pockets or on a bike.
+Some people who go camping or maybe outdoor for the day will even pack their soups, stew or chilis in the larger Growler wide mouth and the insulated body will keep the food or drink temperature.
+However, the wide mouth is less likely to fix or fit in universal cup holders, backpack water bottle pockets or on a bike.

 Conclusion: It is truly a tie in this category.
-KK and HF are nearly identical except for a couple of differences in sizing between their respective standard and wide mouth options.
-Either way, you can find an easy to care for bottle in the perfect size from either brand.
+Klean Kantine and Hydro Flask water bottle are nearly identical except for a couple of differences in sizing between their respective standard mouth bottle and wide mouth options.
+Either way, you can find an easy to care for a bottle in the perfect size from either brand and choose the one that fit your needs.

-While looks alone shouldn’t be the sole reason to choose a product, it can be useful as a final deciding factor if you really can’t pick between bottles as similar as these.
+While looks alone shouldn’t be the sole reason to choose a product, it can be useful as a final deciding factor if you really can’t pick between which bottle do you prefer for drinking water and stay hydrated on a daily basis.

 Hydro Flask and KleanKanteen have a range of colors to choose from.
 They both have two different finishes as well, aside from the plain stainless steel metallic look.
 HF’s has the great option of a tough but attractive powder coating while KK has a matte satin finish.
 When it comes to color vividity, Hydro Flask has a bit of an edge but they lack KleanKanteen’s limited edition bottle designs.